-When we say a particular plant is suited for Zone 7b, do you know what we’re referring to?
+When we say a particular plant is suited for zone 7b, do you know what we’re referring to?

 The United States Department of Agriculture (USDA) created a Plant Hardiness Zone Map that’s become an essential tool for gardeners, farmers, and plant enthusiasts across the United States.